virgesmith/pico-crypto-key/README.md

 - a simplified build process
 - a python interface to the device.

 Pico, Pico W and Tiny2040 boards are known to work.
 Other RP2040 boards have not been tested but are likely to (mostly) work.
-E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function.
-However, neither wifi nor bluetooth are enabled.
+E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)

 ### Dependencies/prerequisites